Houston Property Division Attorney

 • Real estate: home, vacation homes, business property, property exchange in-kind

-• Business assets: real estate, debts, assets
+• Business assets: real estate, debts, and assets

 • Division of debts: medical debt, credit card debt, mortgage debt